daban6/kurdish-font-library/README.md

 Each font directory contains:

-README.md — font information and modifications
+- `README.md` — font information, formats, weights, and modifications
-LICENSE.md — attribution and licensing notes
+- `LICENSE.md` — attribution and licensing information
-SOURCE.md — source and provenance information
+- `SOURCE.md` — original source and provenance information
-CHANGELOG.md — packaging history
+- `CHANGELOG.md` — version history and packaging changes

-Purpose
+## Purpose

 This project aims to preserve, organize, and distribute Kurdish typefaces in a clean and accessible format.

-Credits
+## Credits

 Original designers retain ownership of their creations.

 Packaging, metadata cleanup, and distribution improvements are performed by Daban (2026).

-License
+## License

 Individual font directories contain their own licensing information.